 And while the book is a cracking adventure story (with a well-pitched edge of horror), there is plenty to spark some deeper reflection and philosophical pondering too.
 Each of the characters provides a rich character study, who, both as individuals and as a group, evolve through the book, and emerge from the night with new understandings of themselves and each other.
 And there are some big scientific ideas too: What is time?
 What is meant by now?
 How long does now last?
 How do the past, the present and the future fit together?
 And how can we appreciate where and who we are right now?

-With this blend of gripping adventure, vibrant characters and scientific ideas, this is a book that would appeal to a wide range of readers.
-It would make an excellent reading recommendation for individuals in upper junior years (as well as perhaps some advanced nine-year-old readers).
+This book would make an excellent reading recommendation for individuals in upper junior years (as well as perhaps some advanced nine-year-old readers).
 It would also make a brilliant book study.
 Be sure to make plenty of time for personal response – there is much to be explored.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.